atlas-open-data-docs/WoW/content/saas/index.md

 ## Single user solutions

-### Notebooks
+### Jupyter Notebooks
 [Jupyter notebooks](https://jupyter.org/) are the core of the analysis effort of ATLAS Open Data. </br>
 Here we present a notebook built on top of the latest [scipy](https://hub.docker.com/r/jupyter/scipy-notebook) version, in which we embed the installation of the [ROOT](https://root.cern/) framework used at CERN, available in both python and C++ kernels.
 Other versions of the notebook are in development, in order to gradually increase the analysis potential of this tool.</br>
-You can run the notebook both **standalone or in combination** with the JH infrastructure descripted below.
+You can run the notebook both **standalone or in combination** with the JH infrastructure descripted above.
 Try it out on your pc by simply running the following docker command:
 ```
 docker run -it --rm -p8888:8888 atlasopendata/root_notebook:latest
 ```